nicola/decentralized-research/notes/honeybadger.md

   - **throughput degrades** if network is unpredictable
   - **timeout params are difficult to tune**

+Deterministic Async Agreement
+- FLP result: impossibility of consensus with one faulty process
+- Impossible for most tasks

+*-Sync Agreement: rely on timing assumptions (consider Δ as a measure of real time)
+- strong, Δ-synchrony assumption: every message is delivered in no longer than Δ
+- partial synchrony (? definition)
+  - unknown-Δ-synchrony: unable to know
+  - eventual synchrony: guaranteed to hold after some (unknown) instant
+- weak synchrony: delay bound is time varying but eventually not faster than poly(t) (? is this partial sync)
+  - in practice, this is implemented via some sort of exponential backoff
+  - hence, delays when recovering form network partitions

+Async Agreement: do not rely on timers, make progress when messages get delivered
+- use causal clocks (?): make sure that every message will be delivered in order

 HB is an Asynchronous protocol:
 - No tuning of params
 - No Network timing assumption
   - messages are delivered eventually
 - Based on:
   - Byzantine Async consensus (at least 2/3 honest nodes)
-  - Asynchronous Atomic Broadcast Protocol
-    - achieves optimal asymptotic efficiency
-  - Async Common Subset
+  - Async Common Subset (and MVBA)
+  - Threshold encryption
 - Claims
-  - Guarantees Fairness: adversary cannot significantly delay an honest party's request from being committed (?)
+  - Fairness: adversary cannot significantly delay an honest party's request from being committed (?)
   - Split the workload evenly amongst all nodes
-  - Decrease worst-case overhead from O(N^3) to O(N) for large batch sizes
+  - Efficiency: decrease worst-case overhead from O(N^3) to O(N) for large batch sizes (because of ACS)
-  - Adversary canno selectively censor specific transactions (because of threshold public key crypto)
+  - No censorship: Adversary cannot selectively censor specific transactions (because of threshold public key crypto)